SELECT

 value_range_table::=

-• Using the WITH clause, you can define common table expressions (CTEs).
-These are temporary views which are valid only during the execution of a subquery.
+• You can use the WITH clause to define common table expressions (CTEs).
+These are temporary views that are valid only during the execution of a subquery.

-• In case of DISTINCT, identical rows will be eliminated.
+• To eliminate identical rows, use DISTINCT.
 If you use the keyword ALL (default), all rows will be present in the result table.

-• Source tables and views are defined in the FROM clause.
-Through the values_table, you can easily define static tables, for example by (VALUES (1, TRUE), (2, FALSE), (3, NULL)) AS t(i, b) a table with two columns and three rows is specified.
+• To define the source tables or views, use the FROM clause.
+You can define static tables in a values_table.
+For example, (VALUES (1, TRUE), (2, FALSE), (3, NULL)) AS t(i, b) defines a table with two columns and three rows.

-• The SELECT list defines the columns of the result table.
-If * is used, then all columns will be listed. t.* can be used to list all columns of the table or view t or the object with the table alias t.
+• The select_list defines the columns of the result table.
+If * is used, all columns are listed.
+You can use an expression like t.* to list all columns of the table t, the view t, or the object with the table alias t.

-• In complex expressions within the SELECT list, the usage of column aliases can be very useful.
-Directly, such aliases can only be referenced inside the ORDER BY clause and the QUALIFY filter condition.
-But you can also reference those aliases indirectly through the keyword LOCAL within the other clauses (WHERE, GROUP BY, HAVING) and even in the SELECT list.
-An example for the indirect referencing: SELECT ABS(x) AS x FROM t WHERE local.x>10.
-Moreover, column aliases define the column names of the result table.
+• If you have complex expressions within a select_list, consider using column aliases.
+You can only reference such aliases directly inside the ORDER BY clause and the QUALIFY filter condition.
+However, you can also reference those aliases indirectly through the keyword LOCAL within the other clauses (WHERE, GROUP BY, HAVING), and even in the SELECT list.
+Column aliases define the column names of the result table.

-• Equality join conditions among tables can be specified within the WHERE clause by using the = operator.
-If you want to define an outer condition, add (+) after the outer-expression.
+You can specify equality join conditions among tables within the WHERE clause by using the = operator.
+If you want to define an outer condition, add (+) after the outer expression.

 • The CONNECT BY clause can be used to define hierarchical conditions.
-It is evaluated before the WHERE conditions - except the join conditions on tables which are referenced in the CONNECT BY clause.
+This clause is evaluated before the WHERE conditions, excepting the join conditions on tables that are referenced in the CONNECT BY clause itself.

 The following elements are relevant for the CONNECT BY clause: